 Check out this article if you’re interested to learn more about our best Cash Back cards.

 And of course, you can always redeem your points towards travel if you find that you might prefer a vacation versus cash back at a certain time.
-Here you can book travel directly through the Chase Travel℠ portal where 1 point is worth 1.25 cents or you can transfer points to a loyalty travel partner (examples include Southwest, United, Hyatt, Marriott).
+Here you can book travel directly through the Chase Travel℠ portal where 1 point may be worth more with the Points Boost feature or you can transfer points to a loyalty travel partner (examples include Southwest, United, Hyatt, Marriott).
 You can learn more about redeeming your points for travel with our sister site, Travel Freely.

 4. You get some great travel perks.